UBC-MDS/ds-toolbox/chapters/en/slides/module7/module7_04.md

     --no-input
 ```

-Of course you can run this command using a terminal, but it could be much more convenient if you just quickly want to run a shell command in the folder in which the notebook resides.
+Of course you can run this command using a terminal,
+but it could be much more convenient if you just want to quickly run a shell command in the folder in which the notebook resides.

 If you put it in the last cell in your notebook,
-you will always update the exported HTML file
+you will always have an updated HTML export file
 when you click "Run all" in JupyterLab.

 ---